tomphp/container-configurator/CONTRIBUTING.md

 ## Submitting Pull Requests

-Please submit your pull requests to the `develop` branch.
-That way I can deal with it quickly and it will be scheduled for the following release.
+Please submit your pull requests to the `master` branch.

 ## Tests